MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtaghomeaddresscountry-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: cf3a86f4-016e-49d2-a71d-7f3f68e69867
-description: "Contains the county in a contact's address."
+description: "Contains the county in a contact's address, as defined by the user or the user's organization."
 ---

 # PidTagHomeAddressCountry Canonical Property